-Because the University is concerned for the health and welfare of its students, a policy of student health insurance is required.
-Proof of this insurance coverage must be presented at registration and any change in insurance plan or status must be reported to the University.
+Because the University is concerned for the health and welfare of its students, students are required to have health insurance.
+Proof of this insurance coverage must be presented at registration, and any change in insurance plan or status must be reported to the University.
 Failure to comply can lead to suspension or dismissal from the COM.